-- (1) have an unrestricted license in Texas; - (2) have no pending investigation; - (3) not be a relative or family member; - (4) have never had a licensed revoked, suspended, restricted or cancelled for cause; and - (5) meet any other eligibility criteria established by the board. - §188.9.
-License Registration and Renewal. - (a) Licensees must renew the registration of their license on a biennial basis by: - (1) completing a board renewal form; - (2) submitting payment of a biennial registration fee of \$362.00, and additional fees and surcharges, as applicable; and - (3) completing biennial continuing education (CE) required under §188.10 of this chapter (relating to Biennial Continuing Education (CE) Requirements); and - (4) providing other relevant information requested by board staff. - (b) Failure to renew before a license's expiration date will result in increased charges as follows: - (1) 1-90 days late -- renewal fee plus one quarter of the renewal fee; and - (2) 91 days-1 year late -- renewal fee plus one half of the renewal fee. - (c) Failure to renew within one year after the expiration date of the certificate will result in cancellation of the certificate.

-- §188.10.
-Biennial Continuing Education (CE) Requirements. - (a) As part of registration renewal, a license holder must complete Continuing Education (CE) as follows: - (1) completion of a course in human trafficking prevention approved by the Executive Commissioner of the Texas Health and Human Services Commission; and - (2) completion of the annual ABCP certification CE requirements; or - (3) complete 30 hours of CE as follows: - (A) fifteen hours designated as ABCP approved; - (B) completion of 40 cases as the Primary Perfusionist for Cardiopulmonary bypass (instructor or primary), ECMO, VAD, Isolated Limb Perfusion, or VENO-VENO bypass. - (b) Documentation of CEs claimed must be maintained and produced upon request by the board. - (c) Military service members are subject to the same CE requirements but are allowed extensions in accordance with §55.003 of the Texas Occupations Code, if applicable. - (d) Carry forward of CE credit is allowed as follows: - (1) excess hours earned in a biennium can only be applied to the immediately following biennial requirements; and - (2) no hours can be carried forward past a single renewal period. - (e) Exemptions for CE requirements. - (1) Requests must be made in writing at least 30 days prior to expiration of the biennial renewal period for the following reasons: - (A) catastrophic illness; - (B) military service of longer than one year's duration outside the state; - (C) licensee's residence of longer than one year's duration outside the United States; or - (D) other good cause. - (2) Exemptions are subject to the approval of the Executive Director of the board and may not exceed two years.

-§188.11.
-Relicensure.
+(1) have an unrestricted license in Texas;

+(2) have no pending investigation;

+(3) not be a relative or family member;

+(4) have never had a licensed revoked, suspended, restricted or cancelled for cause; and

+(5) meet any other eligibility criteria established by the board.

+(a) Licensees must renew the registration of their license on a biennial basis by:

+(2) submitting payment of a biennial registration fee of \$362.00, and additional fees and surcharges, as applicable; and

+(3) completing biennial continuing education (CE) required under \$188.10 of this chapter; and

+(b) Failure to renew before a license's expiration date will result in increased charges as follows:

+$(1)\quad$ 1-90 days late--renewal fee plus one quarter of the renewal fee; and

+$(2)\quad 91$ days-1 year late--renewal fee plus one half of the renewal fee.

+(c) Failure to renew within one year after the expiration date of the certificate will result in cancellation of the certificate.

+(a) As part of registration renewal, a license holder must complete Continuing Education (CE) as follows:

+(1) completion of a course in human trafficking prevention approved by the Executive Commissioner of the Texas Health and Human Services Commission; and

+(2) completion of the annual ABCP certification CE requirements; or

+(3) complete 30 hours of CE as follows:

+(A) fifteen hours designated as ABCP approved;

+(B) completion of 40 cases as the Primary Perfusionist for Cardiopulmonary bypass (instructor or primary), ECMO, VAD, Isolated Limb Perfusion, or VENO-VENO bypass.

+(b) Documentation of CEs claimed must be maintained and produced upon request by the board.

+(c) Military service members are subject to the same CE requirements but are allowed extensions in accordance with §55.003 of the Texas Occupations Code, if applicable.

+(d) Carry forward of CE credit is allowed as follows:

+(1) excess hours earned in a biennium can only be applied to the immediately following biennial requirements; and

+(2) no hours can be carried forward past a single renewal period.

+(e) Exemptions for CE requirements.

+(1) Requests must be made in writing at least 30 days prior to expiration of the biennial renewal period for the following reasons:

+(B) military service of longer than one year's duration outside the state;

+(C) licensee's residence of longer than one year's duration outside the United States; or

+(2) Exemptions are subject to the approval of the Executive Director of the board and may not exceed two years.

-- (a) For a licensee who retired or surrendered their license (including cancellation for non-payment) and is seeking to be relicensed, the following is required: - (1) all statutory requirements for licensure must be met; - (2) application must be submitted and the required fee of \$180.00, and additional fees and surcharges, as applicable, must be paid; - (3) the requirements of §188.3 of this chapter (relating to General Requirements for Licensure) must be met; - (4) competency to resume practice must be demonstrated;and - (5) other remediation required by the board must be completed. - (b) Applicants seeking relicensure under this section will be reviewed and processed in accordance with §§164.151 and 164.152 of the Texas Occupations Code.
+(a) For a licensee who retired or surrendered their license (including cancellation for non-payment) and is seeking to be relicensed, the following is required:

+(2) application must be submitted and the required fee of \$180.00, and additional fees and surcharges, as applicable, must be paid;

+(3) the requirements of §188.3 of this title must be met;

+(b) Applicants seeking relicensure under this section will be reviewed and processed in accordance with §§164.151 and 164.152 of the Texas Occupations Code.